JeyesHan/P2LR/README.md

 *The reported results of this repo on four main-stream UDA Re-ID benchmarks are listed below.*
 ![results](figs/results.PNG)

+## Hint
+the default epoch used in our paper in 100 for four tasks.
+But we currently find that epoch=60 for D2M achieves similar performance.
+It saves training time by setting epoch to a lower value.
+We will test with different epochs as a *TODO* item and update the results in the README.

 ## Citation
 If you find this code useful for your research, please cite our paper